Ravenbrook/mps/procedure/review.rst

-_`.check`: The *checking procedure* should be executed by each individual `.role.checker`_ alone, carrying out their assigned checking roles [ref?] without conferring with other checkers.
-The purpose of checking is to find *major defects* not found by other checkers.
+_`.check`: The *checking procedure* should be executed by each individual `.role.checker`_ alone, carrying out their assigned checking roles (`.role.check`_) without conferring with other checkers.
+The purpose of checking is to find `major defects`_ not found by other checkers.

 [Note: not all issues are local to a line.
 RB 2023-01-21]